 The Elusive Oscillating Roller

 After almost five years of searching for an oscillating roller, one has finally been found and the refurbishment of our Soldan Proof Press can be completed.
 Soldan presses were used in large numbers in colleges across the UK to train printing apprentices in the 1940s, 50s, 60s and 70s.
 Our press was purchased from Somerset College of Arts and Technology (SCAT) in 2012 who had owned it for over fifty years.

 The press was being used as a storage table and had a number of original elements missing.
 These sized presses are becoming quite rare so the opportunity to purchase one could not be missed.
 After a little struggle and navigating a pallet truck it was bought back to the studio and off we went printing the largest possible posters we could fit on it.

-We originally used the press by inking everything by hand as both the oscillating and inking rollers were missing and the electrical motor did not work.
+I originally used the press by inking everything by hand as both the oscillating and inking rollers were missing and the electric drive motor did not work.
 Once fitted with the elusive rollers and replacement motor we were off.
-It is a great press, very flexible and accurate and has become the centrepiece of our studio.
+It’s a great press, very flexible and accurate and has become the centrepiece of our studio.

 As arts curriculums have evolved and analogue processes make way for digital, large numbers of these presses have been sold off or in the worst incidences given up for scrap!
 They take up lots of space and need furniture, leading and of course type – so, often colleges elect to adopt etching or screen printing as their primary print process – very few can afford the space to house letterpress / etching / screen etc. SCAT currently have a large Western press and a Farley so they still offer letterpress printing to their students – sadly they are one of a decreasing number of educational establishments that still do within the UK.